ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-12 Node.js Profiling Moves That Find the Real Hot Path - <a href="https://medium.com/@sparknp1/12-node-js-profiling-moves-that-find-the-real-hot-path-6c4bb70e986c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Tech Giants Trust Node.js — And Why You Should Too - <a href="https://medium.com/@sakshisingh12310113/why-tech-giants-trust-node-js-and-why-you-should-too-60fea466df9d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syntal`**
+✍️ **posted by `Sakshi Singh`**

-<blockquote>A practical playbook to pinpoint CPU, memory, and event-loop bottlenecks — fast — without guesswork.
+<blockquote>Node.js isn’t just popular.
+It’s battle-tested — powering some of the biggest names in tech.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Production Server from Scratch: The Ultimate Guide - <a href="https://medium.com/@arhamrumi/building-a-production-server-from-scratch-the-ultimate-guide-637a77d9dc2d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Node.js Streams: The Hidden Power of Efficient Data Handling  - <a href="https://medium.com/@TheblogStacker/mastering-node-js-streams-the-hidden-power-of-efficient-data-handling-c240a57ff1c1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ARHAM RUMI`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Deploy like a pro — set up, secure, and scale your own production-ready VPS with zero DevOps experience.
+<blockquote>Node.js is famous for being fast, non-blocking, and asynchronous — but one of its most underrated superpowers is Streams. 🌊
 Continue reading on Medium »</blockquote>

 <h3>3.
+5 Reasons I Switched from Node.js to Go (And Never Looked Back) - <a href="https://levelup.gitconnected.com/5-reasons-i-switched-from-node-js-to-go-and-never-looked-back-89943426b60f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Syarif`**

+<blockquote>From performance bottlenecks to developer experience — why Go became my go-to language for building scalable backend systems.
+Continue reading on Level Up Coding »</blockquote>

-Node.js vs Python: 8 Trade-offs I Learned the Hard Way - <a href="https://medium.com/@Modexa/node-js-vs-python-8-trade-offs-i-learned-the-hard-way-80e800b755a2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Node.js 20 Runtime Improvements Every Full-Stack Developer Needs to Know - <a href="https://medium.com/@ReactBlitz/node-js-20-runtime-improvements-every-full-stack-developer-needs-to-know-d348a21ca82f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Modexa`**
+✍️ **posted by `Kevin - ReactBlitz`**

-<blockquote>A Python backend engineer’s frank take on when Node.js flies — and when it fights you.Node.js
+<blockquote>The latest Node.js release brings native test runners, performance boosts, and modern JavaScript features that will change how you build…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Como Reduzir 80% dos Custos de Cloud com Rust e GraphQL - <a href="https://medium.com/@augusto.cleiton/como-reduzir-80-dos-custos-de-cloud-com-rust-e-graphql-b3f550c8028f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reassessing Technical Skills with Humility, Loyalty, & a dab of Humbleness - <a href="https://medium.com/@Red_Eddy/reassessing-technical-skills-with-humility-loyalty-a-dab-of-humbleness-f45997c032e9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cleiton Augusto Correa Bezerra`**
+✍️ **posted by `Red_Eddy`**

-<blockquote>A solução definitiva para o problema N+1 que está custando caro para sua empresa. tags: [rust, graphql, performance, webdev, programming]
+<blockquote>Image Sourced from perplixity.ai
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Ultimate OpenAI Alternative is Exploding, and It Runs on Your Laptop. - <a href="https://medium.com/@bytefer/the-ultimate-openai-alternative-is-exploding-and-it-runs-on-your-laptop-12736edb920b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop the Garbage In, Garbage Out Cycle: The Ultimate FREE Solution for LLM-Ready Web Data - <a href="https://medium.com/@bytefer/stop-the-garbage-in-garbage-out-cycle-the-ultimate-free-solution-for-llm-ready-web-data-f38f3ecd98a9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bytefer`**

-<blockquote>No GPU required.
-How to Replace the OpenAI API with a Free, Local-First Solution.
+<blockquote>Supercharge your RAG, agents, and data pipelines by crawling the web at scale — effortlessly, controllably, and completely free.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Decoding the Digital Conversation: A Developer’s Guide to HTTP Status Codes ‍ - <a href="https://medium.com/@rp99452/decoding-the-digital-conversation-a-developers-guide-to-http-status-codes-93bb03be9e36?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Beginner’s Guide to Understanding Web3 and Blockchain - <a href="https://medium.com/@eleanorashdown9/a-beginners-guide-to-understanding-web3-and-blockchain-b112c049323a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `raw-hitt`**
+✍️ **posted by `Eleanor Ashdown`**

-<blockquote>Ever wondered how your browser and a web server “talk” to each other?
-They use a secret language, a set of three-digit numbers called HTTP…
+<blockquote>In recent years, terms like Web3, blockchain, and cryptocurrency have become buzzwords in tech circles.
+But what do they really mean, and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-When to Use Framer (And When You Should Still Use Webflow) - <a href="https://medium.com/@hamzarahmoun/when-to-use-framer-and-when-you-should-still-use-webflow-f4f321657f9c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Progressive Web Apps (PWA): Bridging the Gap Between Web and Mobile in Full Stack Development - <a href="https://medium.com/@priyeshsingh571/progressive-web-apps-pwa-bridging-the-gap-between-web-and-mobile-in-full-stack-development-c3c2ff7dd733?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HAMZA RAHMOUN`**
+✍️ **posted by `Priyesh Singh`**

-<blockquote>Alright…
- Let’s settle this once and for all.
+<blockquote>Progressive Web Apps have changed how we approach building websites and mobile apps.
+They mix the easy access of web apps with the smooth…
 Continue reading on Medium »</blockquote>

 <br/>